I/O Wait Time: A Guide to Improving Linux Performance

 Understanding CPU usage in Linux

-Understanding CPU usage would be very helpful when we are faced with such problems as I/O wait.
+Understanding usage is very important when faced with CPU IO wait situations.
 Some common ways to view and monitor CPU usage in Linux include:

 • The top command: This command allows users to view a list of running processes sorted by CPU and memory usage.
 It also displays information such as the process ID, the user who owns the process, and the command line used to start the process.